frhanim13/python/Hypothesis Testing in Healthcare/readme.md

 2)Find out if the number of adverse effects is independent of the treatment and control groups, saving as a variable called num_effects_p_value containing a p-value.

-3) Examine if there is a significant difference between the ages of the Drug and Placebo groups, storing the p-value of your test in a variable called age_group_effects_p_value.
+3)Examine if there is a significant difference between the ages of the Drug and Placebo groups, storing the p-value of your test in a variable called age_group_effects_p_value.